List of PSA engines: EB

-The 2019 facelift of the Opel/Vauxhall Astra K included a new 1.2 3-cylinder turbo with 110, 130 or 145 hp but this isn't the PSA PureTech engine.
-This engine is part of GM’s E-Turbo range and was already developed at great cost by GM for the 2019 Astra before PSA purchased the company.
+The 2019 facelift of the Opel/Vauxhall Astra K included a new 1.2 3-cylinder turbo with 110, 130 or 145 hp but this is not the PSA PureTech engine.
+This engine is part of GM’s E-Turbo range and had already been extensively developed at by GM for the 2019 Astra before PSA purchased the company.
 An all-new Astra, based on a PSA platform and using PSA engines was released in 2021.

 EC

 The EC family of small inline-four piston engines are largely based on its predecessor, the TU family, for China, North Africa and Latin America.
 They are appeared in 2012 and used in cars such as Peugeot 301 and Citroën C-Elysée.